How We Work

 Once we have held an initial call with you and you subsequently confirm by email you would like to instruct us we then send you our engagement letter setting out the scope of work and fees agreed and our other terms of business.
 We then require some money on account before starting work on any new matter.

-d) Are you able to drop everything and work on my matter tomorrow?
+d) How soon will you be able to work on my matter?

 e) Can I meet you?

 Otherwise, our work is carried out by phone and email and we successfully act for clients all around the world without ever meeting in person.
-Skype is preferred for calls as the sound quality is more reliable, its free and we can easily make use of the video and conference call functionality.
+We often make use of online video and conference call applications.

 f) How much will my project cost?